Edye Godden, OTR/L, HPCS – Executive Director

 “HETRA serves such amazing individuals and I am lucky enough to work with the incredible volunteers that help make it all happen!
 I have had the pleasure to welcome many new volunteers into the program and am always overjoyed by those that find their passion working with HETRA riders and horses.
 The lasting friendships formed at HETRA is truly wonderful to be a part of.”

-Lisa Shkolnick – Development Associate
+Lisa Shkolnick – Development Specialist

 Lisa started working at HETRA in 2014.
 She has a Bachelor in Science in Elementary Education.
 Lisa has been working with Non-Profit organizations for over 20 years in programming, staff management and development.